bitforge/yago_deck/README.md

 # genie_deck

-WebXR store for Genie AR with magic tricks.
+WebXR Demo store for Yago Cloud a few with magic tricks.

-Currently at demo stage, mainly intended as WebXR exploration.

 ## Project setup
 ```